-Prior to April 1, 2000, activation fees for these services were recognized as revenue when received and the related direct incremental customer acquisition costs were expensed as incurred.
+Prior to April 1, 2000, activation fees for wireless services were recognized as revenue when received and the related direct costs were expensed as incurred.

 Effective April 1, 2000, DoCoMo adopted the provisions of the Securities and Exchange Commission ("SEC") Staff Accounting Bulletin ("SAB") No. 101, "Revenue Recognition in Financial Statements".
-The impact to DoCoMo pertains to the treatment of non-recurring upfront fees, such as activation fees, and the related direct incremental customer acquisition costs.
+The impact to DoCoMo pertains to the treatment of non-recurring upfront fees, such as activation fees, and the related direct costs.
 DoCoMo has revised its accounting policy to defer such activation fees and to recognize them as revenues over the expected term of the customer relationship which ranges from approximately two to six years depending on the service.
-The related direct incremental customer acquisition costs, which exceed the upfront fee amount, are being deferred only to the extent of the upfront fee amount and are being amortized over the same period.
+The related direct costs, are being deferred only to the extent of the upfront fee amount and are being amortized over the same period.
 This change has been adopted, on a prospective basis, effective April 1, 2000.
 The effect on both revenues and expenses for prior periods was insignificant and it had no effect on related results of operations.

-Base monthly service and airtime are recognized as revenues as service is provided to customers.
-Equipment sales are recognized as revenue upon delivery of the equipment to customers.
+Base monthly service and airtime are recognized as revenues as service is provided to the subscribers.
+Equipment sales are recognized as revenue upon delivery of the equipment to the customers.

-Selling, general and administrative expenses --
+Selling, general and administrative expenses-

-Selling, general and administrative expenses include primarily commissions paid to agents, payments for services rendered by related parties for rental of space by various DoCoMo sales offices, shared services such as data processing and certain collection services, as well as other expenses such as payroll and related benefit costs of personnel not directly involved in the operations and maintenance process.
+Selling, general and administrative expenses include primarily commissions paid to agents for new service contracts and sales of handsets, payments for services rendered by related parties for rental of space by various DoCoMo sales offices, shared services such as data processing and certain collection services, as well as other expenses such as payroll and related benefit costs of personnel not directly involved in the operations and maintenance process.
 Commissions paid to agents represent a significant portion of selling, general and administrative expenses.

-Research and development expenses --
+Research and development expenses-

 Research and development expenses are charged to income as incurred.
-Such amounts charged to income for the years ended March 31, 2000 and 2001 were ¥81,670 million and ¥94,126 million (\$789,449 thousand), respectively.
+Such amounts charged to income for the years ended March 31, 2000, 2001 and 2002 were ¥81,670 million, ¥94,126 million and ¥99,454 million (\$749,465 thousand), respectively.

-Advertising costs --
+Advertising costs-

 Advertising costs are expensed as incurred.
-Advertising costs included in selling, general and administrative expenses were ¥59,155 million and ¥66,324 million (\$556,269 thousand) for the years ended March 31, 2000 and 2001, respectively.
+Such costs are included in selling, general and administrative expenses and amounted to \$59,155 million, \$66,324 million and \$63,480 million (\$478,372 thousand) for the years ended March 31, 2000, 2001 and 2002, respectively.

-Income taxes --
+Income taxes-

-DoCoMo records income taxes to recognize full interperiod tax allocations.
-Under the liability method of income tax accounting, deferred income taxes are recognized for the tax consequences of temporary differences by applying enacted statutory tax rates applicable to future years to differences between the financial statement carrying amounts and the tax bases of existing assets and liabilities.
+DoCoMo records income taxes to recognize full inter-period tax allocations.
+Under the liability method of income tax accounting, deferred tax assets and liabilities are recorded for the estimated future tax effects of carryforwards and temporary differences between the tax basis of an asset or liability and the amount reported in the balance sheet.
+The amount of the deferred tax asset or liability is determined by applying enacted statutory tax rates expected to be in effect during the carryforward periods or when the temporary differences reverse.
 Valuation allowances are recorded to reduce deferred tax assets when it is more likely than not that a tax benefit will not be realized.
+In determining the valuation allowance, DoCoMo considers expected future taxable income and available tax planning strategies.
+To the extent future taxable income is lower than expected or tax planning strategies become unavailable, the estimated valuation allowance would be increased.

-Earnings per share --
+Earnings per share-